What are Keywords?

 Where Else Should Local Businesses Use Keywords?

 Once your keywords have been thoroughly integrated into your content and you’ve completed your on-site optimization, your keywords also need to be added to your off-site optimization efforts.

 The two most valuable places for your keywords to live are in your Google Maps listing (via Google Business Profile) and in the anchor text of links on other websites that are pointing to your site.

 It also doesn’t hurt to add your best keywords to your social media profiles where possible.

 Take a Deeper Dive into Keyword Research

-With local SEO, the quick and simple tips we’ve mentioned above will generally set you up for success.
+With keyword research for SEO, the quick and simple tips we’ve mentioned above will generally set you up for success.

-If you’re looking for a more comprehensive guide to keyword research, though, and want to take an in-depth, process-based approach, check out Keyword Research — A Step by Step Approach.
+If you’re looking for a more comprehensive guide to keyword research, though, and want to take an in-depth, process-based approach, check out Pathfinder SEO's guided approach to SEO.